Engineering Notes

 05 Mar 2026

 Standard reinforcement learning has one job: maximize reward.
 That simplicity is its strength and its danger.
 Unconstrained agents find shortcuts, exploit edge cases, and occasionally do something catastrophic in pursuit of the objective.
-Safe RL introduces a second imperative — don’t break things — and makes it mathematically rigorous.
+Safe RL introduces a second imperative (don’t break things) and makes it mathematically rigorous.

-1. Concept Introduction
+Concept Introduction

-Safe RL formalizes this intuition through Constrained Markov Decision Processes (CMDPs).
+Safe RL formalizes the problem through Constrained Markov Decision Processes (CMDPs).
+Consider a robotic arm trained to pick up objects as fast as possible: unconstrained, it will swing at maximum velocity until it smashes the object or a nearby human.
+The constraint (never apply more than 50 Newtons of force) must be treated as a hard limit, not a soft hint.
 A CMDP extends the standard MDP tuple $(S, A, P, r, \gamma)$ with one or more cost functions $c_i : S \times A \to \mathbb{R}$ and thresholds $d_i$:

 $$\text{CMDP} = (S, A, P, r, \{c_i\}, \{\,d_i\}, \gamma)$$